Why Choose Cedars-Sinai Marina del Rey Hospital for Prostatitis Treatment?

 - Local heat therapy with hot water bottles or heating pads

 - Conium maculatum (6C) is formulated safely for prostatitis.
 This remedy is suitable for a patient who has difficulty in passing urine or has obstructed urine flow.

 - Epilobium parviflorum inhibits the inflammation in the prostate and thereby helps reduce the size of the enlarged gland.
 This herb can be taken by all men after the age of 50 to prevent the growth of the prostate and to maintain the health of the prostate and bladder.

 - Hypoxis Rooperi (extract of African Potato) - traditionally used to increase immunity, treat tumors of testicles, prostate hypertrophy, and urinary infections.

 - Apis mellifica (30C) - this herb is usually used in case of burning micturition, stinging pain, or infrequent, painful, or scanty urination.

 There is no known preventive method to avoid prostatitis.
 However, by undergoing regular check-ups, suitable treatment can be started immediately if prostatitis is detected.
 Research is currently going on for a better understanding of the causes of prostatitis and to develop prevention strategies.

 Diet: diet does not play any role in causing or preventing prostatitis.
 For the treatment of bacterial prostatitis, more liquid intake is recommended.
-It is better to avoid or reduce the intake of substances which cause bladder irritation.
+It is better to avoid or reduce the intake of substances that cause bladder irritation.